Gabby Petito's "Odd" Final Text Revealed as Her Remains Are Believed to Be Found - E! Online

 Police have revealed mysterious activity that came from Gabby Petito's phone amid her disappearance and believed death.

 On Sept.
-19, the FBI and police found human remains in the Bridger-Teton National Forest in Wyoming, which matched the description of the 22-year-old influencer, who embarked on a road trip with fiancé Brain Laundrie in mid-June but didn't return back with him in September.
+19, the FBI and police found human remains in the Bridger-Teton National Forest in Wyoming, which matched the description of the 22-year-old influencer, who embarked on a road trip with fiancé Brian Laundrie in mid-June but didn't return back with him in September.
 An autopsy will be conducted on Tuesday, Sept.
 21 in hopes of identifying the remains.

 After the body was discovered, authorities unsealed a Florida search warrant that had been used to search a hard drive from Petito's van.